Community Education Councils (CEC)

 How and when can I apply to serve on CEC?

-During the 2013 Selection Process, you can apply to serve on a CEC HERE (on or after February 13, 2013).
-The application process ends at 11:59 pm on March 27th.
-For those lacking access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information regarding how individuals may access computers at FACE’s office, in local district offices and schools, and at public libraries.
+During the 2015 Selection Process, you can apply to serve on a CEC here (on or after February 11, 2015).
+The application process ends at 11:59 pm on March 11, 2015.
+If you do not have access to a personal computer, the Division of Family and Community Engagement (FACE) will provide information on how you may access computers at FACE’s office, in local district offices and schools, or at public libraries.
+Please call 212.374.4118 or email CCECinfo@schools.nyc.gov Outside of the 2015 Selection Process—i.e., before February 11, 2015 or after July 1, 2015—you may apply to fill a vacancy on a CEC.
+Please visit [link to FACE pages]……………….. for details.